Average Start a Coffee Shop Price in Durango

 For Durango households earning a median of $54K per year, start a coffee shop is a noticeable but manageable cost.
 At $85,476 to $320,535, this smaller city trends modestly above national prices by about 7%.

-Start a Coffee Shop in Durango: What You Need to Know
+What Affects Start a Coffee Shop Prices in Durango?

 In a city powered by an innovation economy where venture capital and startup culture push costs into the stratosphere, the cost landscape for start a coffee shop is shaped by forces you won't find in national averages.
 Mild temperatures keep utility costs moderate, but the high cost of environmental compliance adds to construction and renovation budgets.
 Local lifestyle patterns matter too: farm-to-table dining, yoga studios on every corner, and a wellness culture that adds 10% to the grocery bill.
 All of this feeds into the pricing you see below.